 There are some rare circumstances in which alimony can be discharged, so be safe and contact your divorce lawyer to ensure your alimony or support payments are protected.

 Your credit may not be directly affected by your ex-spouse’s bankruptcy filing because your credit score is separate and distinct from your ex-spouse.
 However, if your ex-spouse was discharged from the obligation of a joint-owned or cosigned debt, the creditor has the right to demand payment from you.
 If you don’t pay the debt, then your credit could be negatively affected.

 In rare cases, the creditor may inadvertently notate the filed bankruptcy on the non-filing spouse’s credit report.
 If the bankruptcy notation is on your credit report, dispute the notation with the credit reporting agencies, Trans Union, Equifax, and Experian.
 If your ex-spouse files for bankruptcy, it is recommended that you review your credit report for errors six to nine months after they filed.

-Addressing these three things will help you be proactive in protecting your financial stability.
+Addressing these things will help you be proactive in protecting your financial stability.